 We invite you to Controlling your rental before you leave.
 If you notice that you have forgotten something in your rental, we invite you to Call Our Team as quickly as possible.
 If we find the forgotten items, we can send them back to you at your expense

 You can now book or put an option!
-Do not hesitate to go to the reception of the campsite or to call us at the 0240603329.
+Do not hesitate to go to the campsite reception or call us at the 0240603329.

 Welcome to Aloa Vacances!
 Our entire team will be happy to satisfy you in all circumstances so that you leave with lots of good memories.
 We wish you a pleasant holiday at the campsite ☀